Author

 5. Product Lifecycle: Refers to the consecutive, interlinked stages of a product from raw material use to final disposal1.

-6. Product Maintenance: Records of product service, repairs, and upgrades performed as well as any relevant maintenance schedules.
+12. Product Maintenance: Records of product service, repairs, and upgrades performed as well as any relevant maintenance schedules.

-8. Warranty Information: Details of the product's warranty coverage, including any applicable terms and conditions.
+13. Warranty Information: Details of the product's warranty coverage, including any applicable terms and conditions.

-10. Energy Recovery: the generation of energy through direct incineration with the recovery of heat through combustible waste1.
+14. Energy Recovery: the generation of energy through direct incineration with the recovery of heat through combustible waste1.

+Data included in a digital product passport must be kept up-to-date.
+A product’s DPP has to stay available until the end of the product’s lifecycle.
+A backup copy should also be made available through a delegated service provider.
+Companies that want to stay compliant must start collecting the necessary data and share it in an efficient and secure way with the relevant stakeholders all along their supply chain, as well as encourage the improvement of their products and reduce their impact on the environment.
 However, it is not enough to merely fulfil the basic requirements for digital product passports.
 If stakeholders work together to provide more voluntary information for digital product passports, they would all benefit from unlocking circular economy opportunities that would add more value to the entire value chain overall.
 For this to happen, a collaborative innovation approach is necessary for lasting, systemic change in the transition to circularity.

 Download this workshop template to determine what information should be included in your digital product passport